 - Feeling unable to function normally without it

-- Failing to stop using Lunesta even after vtrying
+- Failing to stop using Lunesta even after trying

-If anyone you know, including yourself, has exhibited any of these behaviors, it may be time to discuss the option of professional addiction treatment.
-Addiction is a chronic disease that if left untreated can be fatal.
+If anyone you know, including yourself, has exhibited signs of Lunesta abuse or addiction, it may be time to discuss the option of professional addiction treatment.
+Addiction is a chronic disease that, if left untreated, can be fatal.
 Fortunately, it is a disease that can be treated with the right therapies, addiction services, and support.

 - Individual therapy

 These all provide their own benefits and will allow the client to delve deep into the root of their addiction.
 Therapy will also allow the client to learn their triggers and the tools to work through them.
 It is a rigorous process to change behaviors that plagued someone for many years, but what matters is following through.
 The continued attendance of therapy and treatment is the best relapse prevention.

 - More than 2 million prescriptions for Lunesta were written in 2015 in the U.S.

 - A 2016 study found that regular users of sleep aids and hypnotics, including Lunesta, are about 15% more likely to die at night due to respiratory suppression.

 - In a study done by the U.S. Food and Drug Administration (FDA), roughly 21 million people in the U.S. reported that they abused prescription sleep aids like Lunesta at least once.